alfadelta10010/verification/notes11.md

 - In reality, the number of ports on a system will be huge
 - What happens if we mismatch the port connections?
 Do we get any compile error?
 	- We don't get compile error but functionality will be affected, this debugging leads to waste of time and does not add value to the design.
+- This debugging leads to waste of time and does not add value to the design.
 - To solve this, enter `interface` block
 - Instead of using 100s of interconnects, we can group all the signals into a bus using the `interface` block